sandeepthukral/qa-assignment-mq/README.md

 - The framework uses Java, jUnit, Selenide, Cucumber JVM, REST Assured
 - Selenide manages getting the relevant driver and also starts the webdriver. \
 But it mainly is a wrapper on selenium webdriver, providing useful, fluent access to elements and commands on the same.
+- REST Assured has been use to make REST calls to endpoints exposed by the application for test data setup and cleaning.
-- The framework is ready for being executed on a remote driver.
+- The framework is ready for being executed on a remote hub.
 This will be useful when running on Jenkins using docker solutions like selenoid or zalenium.
-- REST Assured has been use to make REST calls to endpoints exposed by the application for test data setup and cleaning.

 ### Structure
 - `sandeep.qa.features` - Contains the feature files